learning-zone/react-basics/README.md

 <img src="assets/reconciliation.jpg" alt="reconciliation" width="500px" />

-Also synced versions between Virtual DOM and "real" DOM are served by libraries such as ReactDOM.
-React needs to be very fast at comparing those trees, so it uses heuristic algorithm with complexity of O(n), so this says for 1000 nodes we need 1000 comparasions.
-This approach is used instead of state of the art algorithms, which have complexity of O(n\^3) => for 1000 nodes we need 1 bilion comparasions.
+Also synced versions between Virtual DOM and "real" DOM are served by libraries such as **ReactDOM**.
+React needs to be very fast at comparing those trees, so it uses **heuristic algorithm** with complexity of **O(n)**, so this says for 1000 nodes we need 1000 comparasions.
+This approach is used instead of state of the art algorithms, which have complexity of **O(n\^3)** => for 1000 nodes we need 1 bilion comparasions.

 *Example:* Let\'s build a simple component that adds two numbers.
 The numbers will be entered in an input field.